Claude Code Refactor Scope Becomes Too Broad

 2. Agent followed import/call chains into adjacent files

-How to spot it: Diff includes a “core” file change + many small call-site updates.
-Each is necessary; together they’re scope expansion.
+How to spot it: diff includes a “core” file change plus many small call-site updates.
+Each is necessary; together they are scope expansion.

 3. Agent applied a consistency pass unprompted